Statement of Rights and Service for Producers, Consumers and Other Stakeholders

 Who we are, what we do and who we serve

-The Canadian Food Inspection Agency (CFIA) is dedicated to safeguarding Canada's food supply and protecting animal health and plant health.
+The CFIA is dedicated to safeguarding Canada's food supply and protecting animal health and plant health.
 Through our core functions, we work with consumers, industry, government and public partners to

-- manage risks and emergencies regarding food, animals and plants; and
+- manage risks and emergencies regarding food, animals and plants

 The Agency has dedicated and highly trained professionals working in a wide range of scientific, technical, operational and administrative positions.